MuLab 7 can work in 2 modes: Free mode (MuLab Free) and unlimited mode (MuLab UL).

-All MuLab levels are fully functional, but the difference is that when you cross one of the limits of MuLab Free / MuLab XT, then you enter demo mode and you'll regularly hear a soft noise.
+Both MuLab modes are fully functional, but the difference is that when you cross one of the limits of MuLab Free, then you enter demo mode and you'll regularly hear a soft noise.

 For example: You can use ReWire in MuLab Free, but only in demo mode i.e. the soft noise will be there from time to time.

-So MuLab Free has a double function: It's a free nice little musical tool and it's a demo version to try out all features of MuLab.
+So MuLab Free has a double function: It's a nice free musical tool and at the same time it's a demo version to try out all features of MuLab UL.

 This table shows the level limits:

-MuLab XT and MuLab UL User Licenses can be purchased in the
+MuLab UL User Keys can be purchased in the

-MuLab Free and MuLab XT have certain limits, cfr the table above.
+MuLab Free has certain limits, cfr the table above.

 If you go beyond one of these limits, you're entering demo mode and so you'll regularly hear a soft noise.